barandenizkorkmaz/cs-docs/docs/data-structures/chp1-lists-and-the-collections-framework/chp1-lists-and-the-collections-framework.md

     }
 }

-/** Class to represent a linked list with a link from each node to the next node.
+/** Class to represent a linked datastructures.list with a link from each node to the next node.
 SingleLinkedList does not implement the List interface.
  */

 public class MySingleLinkedList<E> extends AbstractSequentialList<E> implements List<E> {

     /**
-     * Reference to list head.
+     * Reference to datastructures.list head.
      */
     private Node<E> head = null;
     /**
-     * The number of items in the list
+     * The number of items in the datastructures.list */
-     */
     private int size = 0;